andreivarga36/WeatherApp/README.md

   - View Weather Information: Temperature, weather conditions, wind, humidity, etc; will be displayed in the graphical interface

-### Technologies and Tools Used
+### Technologies and Tools Used:

   - C#: The programming language used for developing the application

   - .NET Framework: The development platform for creating desktop applications